eonm-abes/ncda/README.md

 ### Nodejs

-> This section explains how to compile the ncda library into a Nodejs module and how to use this module inside yout Nodejs app.
+> This section explains how to compile the ncda library into a Nodejs module and how to use this module inside your Nodejs app.

 1- Compile the ncda library to Nodejs with wasm-pack :